pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0114.md

 like testing an implementation detail.
 And it’s also possible to perform UI tests, but those are very slow, can be flakey, and test a wide range of behavior that you may not really care about.

-Our [snapshot testing][gh-snapshot-testing] library allows you to test just the very basics of what a view looks like.
+Our [snapshot testing library][gh-snapshot-testing] allows you to test just the very basics of what a view looks like.
 For example, we could test a very small, simple SwiftUI view by asserting its snapshot as an image like this: